rebsonoliveira/sql-server/samples/demos/ivs-people-register/README.md

 ### Setup

-1. Download source code from SQL Server GitHub account.
+1. Download the source code from the SQL Server GitHub account.

-2. From SQL Server Management Studio or Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute [sql-scripts/setup.sql](sql-scripts/setup.sql) script that will create People table populated with demo data.
+2. From SQL Server Management Studio or Sql Server Data Tools, connect to your SQL Server 2016 or Azure SQL database and execute [sql-scripts/setup.sql](sql-scripts/setup.sql).
+This will create a People table populated with demo data.

-3. Add a connection string in appsettings.json or appsettings.development.json file.
+3. Add a connection string in the appsettings.json or appsettings.development.json file.
 An example of the content of appsettings.development.json is shown in the following configuration:

 ```
 {